Skip to main content

 • December 4, 2010

 "Just finished my sixth round of chemo treatment.
-I had Follicular B Cell Lymphoma.
-One on my right shoulder, one on in my neck and two on my chest.
-After fourth round and a PET scan, Doctor diagnosed me as being in 100% remission.
-I will do more research on the Rituxan maintenance program recommended by my Oncologist.
-I had a reaction to the Rituxan my first treatment but did not have any other problems with the medicine.
-Highly recommended"
+I had Follicular B-cell Lymphoma.
+One on my right shoulder, one on my neck, and two on my chest.
+After the fourth round and a PET scan, the doctor diagnosed me as being in 100% remission.
+I will do more research on the Rituxan maintenance program recommended by my oncologist.
+I had a reaction to the Rituxan during my first treatment, but did not have any other problems with the medicine.
+Highly recommended."

 9 / 10